Why Choose Mains Hot Water Pressure In New Zealand?

 Some tanks have two elements controlled by separate thermostats, only heating the water when the water temperature goes below a predetermined temperature.
 The temperature-pressure relief valve exists to protect the hot water cylinder from excess pressures and temperatures, avoiding major damage to the cylinder or your home.
 The anode rod protects the cylinder from corrosion.
 The anode rod is suspended in the tank to reduce corrosion over time and prolong the lifespan of the cylinder.
 The drain valve is used to drain water out if the cylinder should repairs be required.

-Hot water cylinders are very simple systems, which makes them a great hot water solution.
-Similar to an electric jug, electric hot water cylinders make use of an element inside the storage tank to heat and maintain the water to 60 degrees.
 Cold water will enter the cylinder storage tank when hot water exits, this way the water temperature in the bottom of the cylinder storage tank is colder than the water at the top.

 This triggers the thermostat, allows the element to activate and heat the temperature to the set temperature again.
 This process repeats 24/7 to ensure hot water is always available.
 Gas hot water cylinder work in a very similar way, the only difference being they burn gas to heat water at the bottom of the tank and do not have an element in the water.